MobileNetV4 -- Universal Models for the Mobile Ecosystem

 \section{Abstract}

-We present the latest generation of MobileNets, known as MobileNetV4 (MNv4), featuring universally efficient architecture designs for mobile devices.
-At its core, we introduce the Universal Inverted Bottleneck (UIB) search block, a unified and flexible structure that merges Inverted Bottleneck (IB), ConvNext, Feed Forward Network (FFN), and a novel Extra Depthwise (ExtraDW) variant.
-Alongside UIB, we present Mobile MQA, an attention block tailored for mobile accelerators, delivering a significant 39\% speedup.
+We present the latest generation of MobileNets: MobileNetV4 (MNv4).
+They feature universally-efficient architecture designs for mobile devices.
+We introduce the Universal Inverted Bottleneck (UIB) search block, a unified and flexible structure that merges Inverted Bottleneck (IB), ConvNext, Feed Forward Network (FFN), and a novel Extra Depthwise (ExtraDW) variant.
+Alongside UIB, we present Mobile MQA, an attention block for mobile accelerators, delivering a significant 39\% speedup.
 An optimized neural architecture search (NAS) recipe is also introduced which improves MNv4 search effectiveness.
-The integration of UIB, Mobile MQA and the refined NAS recipe results in a new suite of MNv4 models that are mostly Pareto optimal across mobile CPUs, DSPs, GPUs, as well as specialized accelerators like Apple Neural Engine and Google Pixel EdgeTPU - a characteristic not found in any other models tested.
+The integration of UIB, Mobile MQA and the refined NAS recipe results in a new suite of MNv4 models that are mostly Pareto optimal across mobile CPUs, DSPs, GPUs, as well as accelerators like Apple Neural Engine and Google Pixel EdgeTPU.
+This performance uniformity is not found in any other models tested.
+We introduce performance modeling and analysis techniques to explain how this performance is achieved.
 Finally, to further boost accuracy, we introduce a novel distillation technique.
-Enhanced by this technique, our MNv4-Hybrid-Large model delivers 87\% ImageNet-1K accuracy, with a Pixel 8 EdgeTPU runtime of just 3.8ms. \footnote{All MobileNetV4 models are available at { \url{https://github.com/tensorflow/models/blob/master/official/vision/modeling/backbones/mobilenet.py}}}
+Enhanced by this technique, our MNv4-Hybrid-Large model delivers 87\% ImageNet-1K accuracy, with a Pixel 8 EdgeTPU runtime of 3.8ms.